 CONCLUSION #2 — THE ELCA

 The sermon by the liberal pastor which pointed out the “contradiction” between John 1 and Matthew 4 was one of the most influential sermons I have heard in my life, though not in a way that the pastor intended.
 This sermon was preached in a church that was part of the American Lutheran Church (ALC), which was one of the denominations that merged to form today’s Evangelical Lutheran Church of America (ELCA).
 The ALC officially stated belief in Biblical inerrancy, but that was widely ignored.
-The present apostasy of much of the ELCA—the recent ordination vote is just one expression of this—had its roots in abandoning Biblical authority decades ago.
+The present apostasy of much of the ELCA—the recent homosexual ordination vote is just one expression of this—had its roots in abandoning Biblical authority decades ago.

 This saddens me deeply.
 First, it saddens me because I grew up in the ALC/ELCA and see that much that was good has been lost.
-I would love to see the ELCA return to its confessional Lutheran roots.
+I would love to see the ELCA return to its Biblical Lutheran roots.
 Second, it saddens me because as an Evangelical, an important part of my heritage includes Martin Luther and the Protestant Reformation.
 In fact, unlike most in my denomination, I identify more closely with Luther than with Calvin.

 A Lutheran’s perspective on the ELCA’s slide away from Biblical Christianity: How the ELCA Left the Great Tradition for Liberal Protestantism (from Christianity Today).
 This article points out how the liberals built certain things into the ELCA at its inception, such as a quota system for voting delegates, that would ensure the triumph of their un-Biblical agenda.